alopalka/Django_Social_Media/README.md

 ### What is this project?

-This project is a simple social media inspired by Facebook.
+This project is a simple social media clone inspired by Facebook.
 Created in Python framework called Django.

 ### What features this projects includes?